ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Transport

 In [libp2p](#libp2p), transport refers to the technology that lets us move data from one machine to another.
-This may be a TCP network, a websocket connection in a browser, or anything else capable of implementing the transport interface.
+This may be a TCP network, a WebSocket connection in a browser, or anything else capable of implementing the transport interface.

 ## U

 ### UnixFS

-The Unix File System (UnixFS) is the data format used to represent files and all their links and metadata in IPFS, and is loosely based on how files work in Unix.
+The Unix File System (UnixFS) is the data format used to represent files and all their links and metadata in IPFS and is loosely based on how files work in Unix.
 Adding a file to IPFS creates a block (or a tree of blocks) in the UnixFS format.
 [More about UnixFS](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs)

 ## V